 The era of aviation introduced adventure-seekers to the world of the sky.
 Previously only enjoyed by birds, the sky was now part of man’s domain – with a little help by some fantastic machines.
 The first vehicles to hit the skies were powered by hot air, gas, and balloons.
+One famous example is the Marklin Zeppelin airship.
 The concept was simple: the air trapped inside the balloon heats up by way of a burner, making the air in the balloon less dense than the air outside.
 Just as heat rises, so does the balloon!
 Up until this point, Marklin toys traditionally traveled land and sea with trains, vehicles, boats, and submarines.
 Aviation introduced a new playing field for youngsters – air!

-The first Marklin toys take to the skies
+Marklin Zeppelin: first toys take to the skies

 The first Marklin toys to hit the skies not surprisingly didn’t have wings.
 The hot air balloon concept was mechanically much easier to accomplish.
 While hot gases, burners, and thin fabric balloons were potentially dangerous, the concept was much more simple than the power and precision required to get a winged vehicle off the ground.
 Marklin produced a various Zeppelin-Airships and hot air blimps.
 Some imitated realistic operation with propellers driven by a clockwork mechanism and could run along a string zip-line.
 Two rollers affixed to the top of the zeppelin would allow the zeppelin to glide along the string.
 The first Zeppelins from Marklin were produced in the early 1900s.